Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Put each AWS account in its own OU.
 Add an SCP to each OU to grant access to only the AWS services that the teams plan to use.
 Include conditions tn the AWS account of each team.
 - [x] Create an SCP and a permissions boundary for IAM roles.
 Add the SCP to the root OU so that only roles that have the permissions boundary attached can create any new IAM roles.

 ### A company's security engineer is developing an incident response plan to detect suspicious activity in an AWS account for VPC hosted resources.
 The security engineer needs to provide visibility for as many AWS Regions as possible.
 Which combination of steps will meet these requirements MOST cost-effectively?
-(Select TWO.)
+(Select TWO)

 - [x] Turn on VPC Flow Logs for all VPCs in the account.
 - [x] Activate Amazon GuardDuty across all AWS Regions.